 You’re welcome to ask us more about improving your content, in the meantime here are some content optimization tips for you to keep in mind:

 - Examine all supporting terms, synonyms and modifiers when you are doing your keyword research.

 - Use these terms throughout your SEO strategies, like in your titles, content, H tags, descriptions, ALT tags, etc.

 - In offsite efforts, keep all of these in mind as well when you are contributing content to other sites, in social and even in your PPC ads.

-- The User’s Entry Point – What attracted your visitor to click on your content?
+- User Entry Point – What attracted your visitor to click on your content?
 The goal here is to improve site traffic metrics.

-- The User’s Experience – What about your content keeps your users engaged and reading?
+- User Experience – What about your content keeps your users engaged and reading?
 The goal here is to improve your content engagement metrics.

-- The User’s Actions – What is it that your content encourages your users to do next?
-You want to think of this in terms of the actions they are taking, not just conversions.
-Too often, we miss out on a lot of positive user behaviors simply because a user didn’t immediately convert.
+- User Actions – What is it that your content encourages your users to do next?
+You want to think of this in terms of the actions they are taking and not just conversions.
+It’s so common to miss out on a lot of positive user behaviors simply because a user didn’t immediately convert.
 The goal here is to understand what users are likely to do after engaging with your content.
 Do they go on to read more?
 Do they move further down the funnel towards becoming your client?
 Or do they simply leave your site?